Information

 To be able to connect the colony to a new/clean test tube.

-Create setup with the starter set
+Setup with the starter set

-Offer food to an ant colony
+Offer food to ant colony

-Heating an ant colony
+Heating ant colony

 With Lasius Niger this is not necessary if the ants are kept at room temperature and it does not drop below 15 degrees!